vepo/vepo.github.io/_posts/2021-01-25-11-00-00-using-bean-validation.md

 ## Creating Custom Validations

 Now that we are able to use the Built-in validations, let's create some custom validators.
-First we need to define the annotation for it.
+First, we need to define the annotation for it.
 It should have the following pattern.

 ```java
 @Documented